Teen Dies After Being Stabbed In Kensington, West London

-A teenager has died after being stabbed in Kensington, West London on Sunday, February 18.
+A teenager has died after being stabbed in Kensington, West London, on Sunday, February 18.
 The attack took place in the early morning hours, with the 19-year-old pronounced dead at the scene upon the arrival of first responders.

-According to The London Evening Standard, authorities arrested one individual the same age as the deceased, with the suspect currently being held in custody as police continue to investigate his connection to the murder.
+According to the London Evening Standard, authorities arrested one individual the same age as the deceased, with the suspect currently being held in custody as police continue to investigate his connection to the murder.
 Detectives believe the incident may have been linked to a nearby house party which had been thrown the night before on Earls Court Road.
-A total of eight people are rumoured to be involved with the crime, with reports stating that one suspect was heard yelling “Let’s chase him down” as he and the other assailants went after the boy and his friends.
+A total of eight people are rumored to be involved with the crime, with reports stating that one suspect was heard yelling “Let’s chase him down” as he and the other assailants went after the boy and his friends.

 Chief Inspector Mark Cranwell issued a statement in which he confirmed that London authorities were looking into the previous evening’s gathering, and implored anyone who was either at the party or in the area at the time of the murder to come forward.
 He went on to say that the investigation is still in the early stages, and police would be grateful for any tips which could help them move forward with the case.